SQL Server Azure Virtual Machines DBMS deployment for SAP NetWeaver

 The first method is well known and applied in many cases in the on-premises world as well.
 Nevertheless, it leaves you with the task to solve the longer term backup location.
 Since you don't want to keep your backups for 30 or more days in the locally attached Azure Storage, you have the need to either use Azure Backup Services or another third-party backup/recovery tool that includes access and retention management for your backups.
 Or you build out a large file server in Azure using Windows storage spaces.

 The second method is described closer in the article SQL Server Backup to URL.
 Different releases of SQL Server have some variations in this functionality.
 Therefore, you should check out the documentation for your particular SQL Server release check.
-Important to note that this article lists a lot of restrictions.
+Important to note that this article lists numerous restrictions.
 You either have the possibility to perform the backup against:

 - One single Azure page blob, which then limits the backup size to 1000 GB.
 This restriction also limits the throughput you can achieve.